Diffuse versus square-well confining potentials in modelling $A$@C$_{60}$ atoms: Theory, Results, and Discussion

-As the first step, in order to avoid various possible complications associated with electron correlation in multielectron atoms, let us discuss a ``clean'' case - the photoionization of the $1s$ ground-state of the endohedral hydrogen atom, H@C$_{60}$.
-Corresponding results are depicted in Fig.~\ref{fig2}.
+As the first step, in order to avoid various possible complications due to electron correlation in multielectron atoms, we discuss a ``clean'' case - the photoionization of the $1\rm s$ ground-state of the endohedral hydrogen atom, H@C$_{60}$.
+Corresponding results are depicted in figure~\ref{fig2}.

-First, we note that the photoionization cross section $\sigma_{1s}(\omega)$ of H@C$_{60}$ calculated with the use of the square-well-potential $U_{\rm SWP}(r)$ and diffuse potential $U_{\rm DP}(r)$ with a small diffuseness parameter $\eta=0.01$ are undistinguishable from each.
-Hence, discontinuity of the square-well-potential does not matter at all in this problem.
-Second, what comes as a big surprise, however, is that calculated data obtained with the use of a much greater diffuseness parameter, $\eta=0.1$, for which $U_{\rm DP}(r)$ deviates from a square-well-potential considerably (see Fig.~\ref{fig1}), are practically the same as calculated results obtained with $\eta=0.01$ or with the use of the square-well-potential.
-This is the initial indication that the photoionization cross section of an endohedral atom may be rather insensitive to the degree of diffuseness of the confining potential boarders, in reasonably large limits.
-As a note on an independent issue, one can see that the photoionization cross section of free hydrogen differs from that of H@C$_{60}$ by the presence of a very well developed maximum at about $25$ eV and another less developed maximum at about $43$ eV in the latter.
+First, we note that the photoionization cross section $\sigma_{\rm 1s}(\omega)$ of H@C$_{60}$, calculated with the use of a diffuse potential $U_{\rm DP}(r)$ with a small diffuseness parameter $\eta=0.01$, is practically undistinguishable from $\sigma_{\rm 1s}(\omega)$ calculated in the square-well potential modelling of H@C$_{60}$.
+Hence, discontinuity of the square-well potential does not result in any artifacts in $\sigma_{\rm 1s}(\omega)$.
+Second, what comes as a big surprise, is that calculated $\sigma_{\rm 1s}(\omega)$, obtained with the use of a much greater diffuseness parameter $\eta=0.1$, is practically identical to $\sigma_{\rm 1s}(\omega)$ calculated either with $\eta=0.01$ or in the framework of the square-well potential model.
+This speaks to the fact that the photoionization of an endohedral atom may be rather insensitive to the degree of diffuseness of the confining potential, in reasonably large limits.
+As a note on an independent issue, one can see that the photoionization cross section of free hydrogen differs from that of H@C$_{60}$ by the presence of a well developed maximum at about $25$ eV and insignificant maximum at about $41$ eV in the cross section.
 These are called confinement resonances, i.e., resonances that occur due to a constructive interference of the outgoing photoelectron wave and photoelectron waves scattered off the C$_{60}$ cage \cite{DolmatovAQC,DolmRPC04,AmusiaXe@C60} (and references therein).
-Confinement resonances have only recently been experimentally proven as reality \cite{Kilcoyne}.
+Confinement resonances have only recently been experimentally proven to exist \cite{Kilcoyne}.